-In 2019, the Corporation granted to Mr. Tobler 63,500 RSUs to receive 63,500 Common Shares under the LTIP.
 In 2020, the Corporation granted to Mr. Tobler 259,000 RSUs to receive 259,000 Common Shares under the LTIP.
-See "Executive Compensation - Outstanding Equity Awards and Options Exercised as at December 31, 2020 Table" below for a description of vesting and other terms applicable to Mr. Tobler's Options and RSUs.
+In 2021, the Corporation granted to Mr. Tobler 144,000 RSUs to receive 144,000 Common Shares under the LTIP.
+In 2022, the Corporation granted to Mr. Tobler 125,000 RSUs to receive 125,000 Common Shares under the LTIP.
+See "Executive Compensation - Outstanding Equity Awards and Options Exercised as at December 31, 2022 Table" below for a description of vesting and other terms applicable to Mr. Tobler's Options and RSUs.

 Employment Agreement with John W. Rozelle.
 John W. Rozelle has been engaged under an employment contract effective May 16, 2011, pursuant to which he was initially engaged to serve as Vice President Technical Services of the Corporation and Vista Gold U.S., Inc., its wholly-owned subsidiary.
-Mr. Rozelle entered into a new employment agreement on August 1, 2012, Mr. Rozelle has served as Senior Vice President of the Corporation and Vista Gold U.S., Inc. Effective November 1, 2012, Mr. Rozelle entered a new employment agreement, which was amended effective January 1, 2016.
+Mr. Rozelle entered into a new employment agreement on August 1, 2012, Mr. Rozelle has served as Senior Vice President of the Corporation and Vista Gold U.S., Inc. Effective November 1, 2012, Mr. Rozelle entered a new employment agreement, which was amended effective January 1, 2016, and May 26, 2022.

-Pursuant to the terms of his amended employment contract, Mr. Rozelle is to receive an annual base salary of \$225,000 and annual discretionary incentive payments.
+Pursuant to the terms of his amended employment contract, Mr. Rozelle is to receive an annual base salary of \$240,000 and annual discretionary incentive payments.
 The grant of any such incentive payment shall be in the sole discretion of the Board and shall be earned only after the grant thereof by the Board.
 Mr. Rozelle's eligibility to receive such incentive payment is conditioned upon his continued employment, both at the time the Board considers the grant of incentive payments and at the time such incentive payments are actually granted and paid.
 Mr. Rozelle is also eligible to receive other benefits made available to the Corporation's senior executive officers, including participation in any benefit plans and policies.
-For the year ended December 31, 2018, in addition to his annual salary, Mr. Rozelle received a cash bonus of \$50,000 pursuant to the STIP based on achievement of performance goals.
+For the year ended December 31, 2021, in addition to his annual salary, Mr. Rozelle received a discretionary cash bonus of \$50,000 upon the approval of the Mining Management Plan.

-On July 24, 2018, the Corporation granted Mr. Rozelle 32,000 phantom units.
-The phantom units vest in three equal parts: 1/3 at 12 months from grant, 1/3 at 24 months from grant, and 1/3 at 36 months from grant.
-If Mr. Rozelle is no longer employed by or contractually affiliated with Vista at the vesting date, he will forfeit the right to his phantom units.
-At each vesting date, each phantom unit will be settled in cash at an amount equal to Vista's closing share price on that day.
+On July 24, 2018, the Corporation granted Mr. Rozelle 32,000 Phantom Units.
+The Phantom Units vested in three equal parts: 1/3 at 12 months from grant, 1/3 at 24 months from grant, and 1/3 at 36 months from grant.
+The final tranche of the 2018 Phantom Units vested in July 2021, at which time each Phantom Unit was settled in cash at an amount equal to the Corporation's closing share price on that day.

-In addition, in 2018, the Corporation granted to Mr. Rozelle 35,000 RSUs to receive 35,000 Common Shares under the LTIP.
-In 2019, the Corporation granted to Mr. Rozelle 158,000 RSUs to receive 158,000 Common Shares under the LTIP.
-In 2020, the Corporation granted to Mr. Rozelle 172,000 RSUs to receive 172,000 Common Shares under the LTIP.
-See "Executive Compensation - Outstanding Equity Awards and Options Exercised as at December 31, 2020 Table" below for a description of vesting and other terms applicable to Mr. Rozelle's Options and RSUs.
+In addition, in 2020, the Corporation granted to Mr. Rozelle 172,000 RSUs to receive 172,000 Common Shares under the LTIP.
+In 2021, the Corporation granted to Mr. Rozelle 106,000 RSUs to receive 106,000 Common Shares under the LTIP.
+In 2022, the Corporation granted to Mr. Rozelle 92,000 RSUs to receive 92,000 Common Shares under the LTIP.
+See "Executive Compensation - Outstanding Equity Awards and Options Exercised as at December 31, 2022 Table" below for a description of vesting and other terms applicable to Mr. Rozelle's Options and RSUs.

-Grants of Plan Based Awards as at December 31, 2020 Table
+Grants of Plan Based Awards as at December 31, 2022

-A summary of plan-based awards granted during the year ended December 31, 2020 to named executive officers is set out in the table below.
+A summary of plan-based awards granted during the year ended December 31, 2022 to named executive officers is set out in the table below.
 All grants are of RSUs under the LTIP.